cormorack/cava-metadata/README.md

     - Interact with API for development: http://localhost/metadata/

-   - To launch application for local development image use
+   - To launch application for local development navigate to `/cava-metadata/app` and run
    ```bash
    gunicorn -w 4 -k uvicorn.workers.UvicornWorker -b 127.0.0.1:8000 main:app
    ```